Human Essentials

 Agency Information (not configurable)

-This section contains basic agency information that most, if not all, partners will need to provide:
+screenshot of expanded agency information section This section contains basic agency information that most, if not all, partners will need to provide:

 Program / Delivery Address (if different)

-Sometimes, a large agency may have a separate address for a specific program or for deliveries/shipping.
+screenshot of expanded program address section Sometimes, a large agency may have a separate address for a specific program or for deliveries/shipping.

 Media Information

-This provides a place for the agency to indicate their major communication outlets.
+screenshot of expanded media information section This provides a place for the agency to indicate their major communication outlets.

-If the bank chooses to ask for this information, the partner must fill in at least one of the fields:
+If the bank chooses to ask for this information, the Partner must fill in at least one of the fields:

 Agency Stability

-This section is about the maturity of the agency.
+screenshot of expanded agency stability section This section is about the maturity of the agency.

 None of these fields are mandatory.